 Wouldn’t it just be perfect if it turns out the brawl started after he was refused service for being underage?
 Little chance of that though.
 Unlike mid-’90s Bearsden secondary school teachers, most bartenders I’ve ever encountered can usually tell the difference between a 17 and 32-year-old.

 Undaunted MacKinnon pushed on and went to Dundee University in any event.
 Things weren’t quite as fun as high school though and suspecting the educational authorities were onto him he dropped out.

 The game was finally up.

 He then apparently returned to the university a few years later and completed an honours degree in a science subject though he never graduated for some reason which is also rather unusual.

-The thing is despite looking double everyone else’s age, having a ridiculous name and sporting a fake Canadian accent – not to mention apparently possessing a vocabulary and academic commitment way beyond his contemporaries – Lee didn’t really stand out as the eccentric weirdo you might have thought that he would have to a bunch of indiscriminate teenagers.
-Instead, he pretty seamlessly blended in.
+The thing is despite looking double everyone else’s age, having a ridiculous name and sporting a fake Canadian accent – not to mention apparently possessing a vocabulary and academic commitment way beyond his contemporaries – Lee apparently didn’t stand out as the eccentric weirdo you might have thought that he would have to a bunch of indiscriminate teenagers.

 The headteacher of Bearsden Academy at that time Mr Norman MacLeod added: